mozsearch/mozsearch/docs/analysis.md

 series of JSON objects delimited by line breaks.)

 Analysis records are currently generated from:
-* `js-analyze.js` for the JavaScript analysis.
+* `scripts/js-analyze.js` for the JavaScript analysis.
-* `idl-analyze.py` for IDL files.
+* `scripts/idl-analyze.py` for IDL files.
-* `clang-plugin/Indexer.cpp` for C++ files.
+* `clang-plugin/MozsearchIndexer.cpp` for C++ files.
+* `tools/src/bin/rust-indexer.rs` for Rust files.

-Analysis records may be downloaded from Taskcluster for mozilla-central builds for multiple platforms, in which case the `scripts/merge-analyses.py` script is used to combine the different analyses from different platforms for a given source file.
+Analysis records may also be downloaded from Taskcluster for mozilla-central builds (this can be viewed as an optimization to avoid rebuilding mozilla-central as part of indexing).
+In fact, records may be downloaded for multiple platforms, in which case the `scripts/merge-analyses.py` script is used to combine the different analyses from different platforms for a given source file.

 Analysis records are consumed from Rust code in `tools/src/analysis.rs`.